-First-semester freshman applicants who graduate from high school, but fail to satisfy other admission requirements as a result of significant extenuating circumstances, may appeal for admission through the SFA Academic Opportunity Program by completing and submitting the AOP form and two letters of recommendation to the Office of Admissions.
-All documents must be submitted five business days prior to the start of the semester being applied for.
+Incoming first-year applicants who graduate from high school but fail to satisfy other admission requirements as a result of significant extenuating circumstances may appeal for admission through the SFA Academic Opportunity Program by completing and submitting the AOP form and two letters of recommendation to the Office of Admissions.
+All documents must be submitted at least five business days prior to the start of the semester being applied for.

 Appeals are initiated in the Office of Admissions by filing the appropriate materials.
 Appeals are reviewed by the Admission Appeals Committee.
-Following review of appeals, the committee submits recommendations to the executive director of enrollment management and the provost/vice president for academic affairs for the final decision.
 Students admitted through this procedure are assigned to the Academic Advising Center for advisement.
-Students also may be assigned to the Academic Assistance Resource Center for tutorial assistance.
+Students also may be assigned to the Academic Assistance and Resource Center for tutorial assistance.

 Provisional Admission Programs

-Transfer students with less than a 2.0 GPA who are not currently on academic suspension at another institution are eligible for provisional admission to the Summer Provisional Program.
+Transfer students with less than a 2.0 GPA who are not currently on academic suspension at another institution are eligible for provisional admission to the summer provisional program.
 Students who complete nine semester hours (excluding developmental courses) of work in summer I and summer II semesters combined and earn at least a 2.0 GPA on all work attempted may be eligible to enroll for the fall semester.
 The nine hours taken must be approved by the appropriate academic dean before courses begin.
-Summer provisional students are not eligible for financial aid.

-Students who do not successfully complete the Summer Provisional Program as specified by their academic dean may only be re-admitted to SFA upon presentation of academic credits transferred from all post-secondary institutions attended for which the overall GPA is 2.0 or higher.
-Calculation of this GPA will be based on all non-SFA academic credits earned; it will include credit earned both before and after participation in the SFA Summer Provisional Program.
+Students who do not successfully complete the summer provisional program as specified by their academic dean may only be readmitted to SFA upon presentation of academic credits transferred from all post-secondary institutions attended for which the overall GPA is 2.0 or higher.
+Calculation of this GPA will be based on all non-SFA academic credits earned; it will include credit earned both before and after participation in SFA summer provisional program.

 Academic Fresh Start

-Applicants who have attended international secondary and post-secondary schools must provide certified copies of official transcripts from each secondary, college, university or technical school attended.
-Students are required to submit, if necessary, certified English translations of all documents.
-International transfer students are considered eligible for admission if they are not currently on suspension from another educational institution and have a GPA of at least 2.0 (on a 4.0 scale) in transferable courses.
+Credential Evaluation - Applicants who have attended international secondary and post-secondary schools must provide credential evaluations of official transcripts from each secondary, college, university or technical school attended.
+Applicants may be required to submit certified English translations of documents.
+International transfer applicants are considered eligible for admission if they are not currently on suspension from another educational institution and have a GPA of at least 2.0 (on a 4.0 scale) in transferable courses.

-International students also must satisfy all applicable requirements of the U.S. Department of Homeland Security and the U.S. Citizenship and Immigration Services.
-Students must complete all applicable pages of the International Freshman and International Transfer Student Application and submit a $50 application fee and all transcripts and test scores to determine admission status.
-If accepted, a student must submit proof of financial support prior to the issuance of an acceptance letter and I-20 (for F-1 student visa applicants) or DS-2019 (for J-1 exchange visitor visa applicants).
-The estimated cost for an academic year of nine months with a 12-hour academic load each semester is $27,020.
+Student Visa Requirements and Process - International students must satisfy all applicable requirements of the U.S. Department of Homeland Security and the U.S. Citizenship and Immigration Services.
+A student who requires an F-1 or J-1 student visa to attend classes in the U.S. must submit proof of financial support prior to the issuance of an acceptance letter and I-20 (for F-1 student visa applicants) or DS-2019 (for J-1 exchange visitor visa applicants).
+The estimated cost for an academic year of nine months with a 12-hour academic load each semester is $30,616.
 This amount includes out-of-state tuition, fees, room and board, required student health insurance, books, and supplies.
 This estimate may be significantly reduced for those qualifying for various scholarship programs offered by or through SFA.
 Students with an F-1 visa are eligible to work on campus for up to 20 hours per week; they are not eligible to work off campus.

-Upon issuance of the I-20 (or DS-2019) and after completing the applications and paying the FMJ (I-901) SEVIS fee and DS-160 fee to make an appointment for a visa interview, the student should present the I-20 (or DS-2019), the letter of admission and all financial documents at the nearest U.S. Embassy or consulate to apply for the appropriate F-1 or J-1 student visa.
+Upon issuance of the I-20 (or DS-2019) and after completing the applications and paying the FMJ (I-901) SEVIS fee and DS-160 fee to make an appointment for a visa interview, the student should present the I-20 (or DS-2019), the letter of admission and financial documents at the nearest U.S. Embassy or consulate to apply for the appropriate F-1 or J-1 student visa.
 All of these documents will be needed upon arrival in the United States when clearing customs/immigration at the border or airport.
 New students are required to attend International Student Orientation at the beginning of each semester.
 Provisions are made for transportation to SFA from Bush Intercontinental Airport (IAH) in Houston upon arrival in Texas for students attending the orientation.

 Although not a requirement for admission, all international students are subject to all applicable TSI requirements as mandated by the state of Texas.

-Transient students planning to attend one or both of the summer sessions or one long semester only are required to submit a completed undergraduate application, the $45 application fee for new students and official transcripts from all educational institutions attended.
+Transient, or visiting, students planning to attend one or both of the summer sessions or one long semester only are required to submit a completed undergraduate application, the $50 application fee for new students, and official transcripts from their current or last educational institutions attended.
 Students must be in good academic standing at the last institution attended in order to be eligible for admission as transient students.
 Students currently on suspension from another educational institution are not eligible for admission as transient students.
 Transient students are subject to all applicable SFA probation/suspension policies.
-Transient students from other Texas state-supported schools must submit official THEA scores and are subject to the provisions of the Texas Success Initiative.
+Transient students from other Texas state-supported schools must submit official TSI scores and are subject to the provisions of the Texas Success Initiative.
 Transient students who later decide to continue their academic studies at SFA must apply and meet the admission requirements as a transfer student.
-Beginning freshman students cannot apply as transient students.
+Beginning first-year students cannot apply as transient students.

-Assistance is provided to veterans and eligible dependents in processing information for the Montgomery GI Bill® that is required by the Veterans Administration.
-For information, contact SFA’s VA coordinator, Office of Admissions, Room 206, Rusk Building, (936) 468-2504, email@example.com.
+Assistance is provided to veterans and eligible dependents in processing information for the GI Bill® that is required by the Veterans Administration.
+For information, contact SFA’s VA coordinator, Office of the Registrar, Rusk Building, (936) 468-3909, email@example.com.
 Additional information can be found on the GI Bill® website at gibill.va.gov.

 Hazlewood and Hazlewood Legacy benefits are processed by the Business Office, located on the second floor of the Austin Building, (936) 468-1694.
 Additional information can be found in the Exemptions and Waivers from Tuition and Fees section of this bulletin.

 SFA welcomes applications from individuals who wish to enroll in a limited number of courses solely for self-improvement or personal enrichment.
 Usually, these applicants wish to enrich their lives through lifelong learning experiences and are 55 years of age or older.
 For these applicants, no SAT or ACT scores or transcripts are required.
-Applicants should contact the Office of Admissions for application forms and additional information.
+Applicants should contact the Office of the Registrar at (936) 468-2501 for additional information.

 Admission in this category does not constitute matriculation to the university nor are these applicants eligible for financial aid or veterans’ benefits.
 Applicants also are subject to all applicable Texas Success Initiative regulations.